Magisk-Modules-Repo/Detach/README.md

 ------------------------------------------------------------------------------------

-<h5>:warning: <b>Warning</b>: In a very few cases, this mod can purely break the Play Store app, so please backup your phone before flashing this mod.
+<h5><b>Warning</b>: In a very few cases, this mod can purely break the Play Store app, so please backup your phone before flashing this mod.
 Thanks for your understanding.</h5>

 ------------------------------------------------------------------------------------

-#### :bulb: Terminal features:
+#### Terminal features:
 - Instant detaching: instantly detaching your favorites app(s)
 - Add app(s): detach new app(s)
 - Remove app(s): attach again app(s) to Play Store updates